collapsed-stacks/startups/questions/4044/how-would-i-go-about-hiring-a-graphic-designer-for-my-company.md

 - tagged: `hiring`, `freelancing`
 - score: 5

-<p>I am at the point to where I just need a good graphic designer.
+I am at the point to where I just need a good graphic designer.
 My company creates websites and we need some graphics to go with these.
 We are also looking into selling logo design.
 I'm not currently at the point to where I want to hire somebody full time, so I want more of a freelancer that is paid for the amount of work that they do, not a salary.
 How would I find somebody like this?
 Even after I find them, how would I go about the interview process and getting all of the details figured out?
-Is hiring somebody like this different than hiring full time programmers?</p>
+Is hiring somebody like this different than hiring full time programmers?

 ## Answer 4068